contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 This article is machine translated.
 {{% /notice %}}

-Now that you know how calendars and events are managed in the backend, we will explain how to display this content in the frontend.
-The "Calendar" extension contains four new frontend modules which you can configure as usual via the module management.
+Now that you know how to manage calendars and events in the backend, we will explain how to display this content in the frontend.
+The "Calendar" extension contains four new frontend modules, which you can configure as usual via the module management.

 ![Calendar modules](/de/core-extensions/calendar/images/de/kalender-module.png?classes=shadow)